jupyter-server/jupyter_releaser/docs/source/faq/index.md

 The releaser may fail to publish a package to the `npm` in the following cases:

 - `npmjs.com` is down, or `npm` is encountering issues publishing new packages
+- the account publishing the package to npm is not part of the list of collaborators
 - the package you are trying to publish does not contain the correct publish config.
 If the package is meant to be public, add the following to `package.json`:

 ```json